Hanbury Brown-Twiss Effect with Wave Packets: The Ghosh--Mandel Experiment

 In the light of the preceding analysis, we now take a fresh look at an old quantum optics experiment by Ghosh and Mandel \cite{ghoshmandel}.
 This experiment was among the category of first experiments showing spatial correlation of photons.
-A UV laser beam was incident on a non-linear crystal resulting in the production of a pair of downconverted photons.
-Such photons are are known to be entangled, and show quantum correlations.
+A UV laser beam was incident on a non-linear crystal resulting in the production of a pair of photons via spontaneous parametric down-conversion (SPDC).
+Such photons are known to be entangled, and show quantum correlations.
 The two photons travel in different directions at a small angle with respect to each other.
-Two mirrors are used to bring the two photons together, and two detectors, in the detection plane, detect them in coincidence (see FIG. \ref{ghoshmandel}).
+Two mirrors are used to bring the two photons together, and two detectors, in the detection plane, detect them in coincidence (see Figure \ref{ghoshmandel}).
 While a single detector saw no interference, a coincident count of the two detectors, as a function of their relative separation showed an interference pattern.

 The visibility of interference was greater than $1/2$, which demonstrated the non-classical nature of photons.
 This experiment has also been discussed in a textbook \cite{greenstein}, and the interference pattern is believed to be a result of non-local quantum correlation between the two photons \cite{ghoshmandel,greenstein}.